• Skip to main content

 Summary

-In this blog post, I’ve explained “namida” in detail with its two different kanji expressions.
+In this blog post, I’ve explained the definition and meanings of “namida” in detail with its two kanji expressions.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • namida – 涙/泪 (なみだ) : a noun meaning ‘tear’ or ‘teardrop’ in Japanese.
-This can also work as a plural noun.
-Basically both kanji expressions mean the same things, but native speakers use the first one more often.
+This can also work as plural.
+Native speakers use this noun to refer to a drop or drops coming out of someone’s eye.
+Both kanji characters mean the same things, but native speakers use the first one more often.

-• namida wo nagasu – 涙を流す (なみだをながす) : a Japanese expression for ‘to cry tears’.
+• namida wo nagasu – 涙を流す (なみだをながす) : a commonly-used expression meaning ‘to cry tears’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.